-HARRIS COUNTY MUNICIPAL UTILITY DISTRICT NO. 285 RECONCILIATION OF THE GOVERNMENTAL FUND STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED MARCH 31, 2019
+HARRIS COUNTY MUNICIPAL UTILITY DISTRICT NO. 285 RECONCILIATION OF THE GOVERNMENTAL FUND STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED MARCH 31, 2020

-Net Change in Fund Balances - Governmental Funds \$ (317,590) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
+Net Change in Fund Balances - Governmental Funds \$ 1,529,125 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
 However, in the government-wide financial statements, revenues are recorded in the accounting period for which the taxes are levied.
-(51,622) Governmental funds report delinquent tax penalty and interest when collected.
+6,050 Governmental funds report delinquent tax penalty and interest when collected.
 However, in the government-wide financial statements, revenues are recorded when penalty and interest are assessed.
-(6,975) Governmental funds do not account for depreciation.
+5,872 Governmental funds do not account for depreciation.
 However, in the government-wide financial statements, capital assets are depreciated and depreciation expense is recorded in the Statement of Activities.
-(1,299,692) Governmental funds report capital costs as expenditures in the period purchased.
+(1,378,083) Governmental funds report capital costs as expenditures in the period purchased.
 However, in the government-wide financial statements, capital assets are increased by new purchases that meet the District's threshold for capitalization, and are owned and maintained by the District.
 All other capital asset purchases are expensed in the Statement of Activities.
-5,509,890 Governmental funds report bond discounts and premiums as other financing sources or uses in the year paid.
-However, in the government-wide financial statements, bond discounts and bond premiums are amortized over the life of the bonds and the current year amortized portion is added to bond interest expense.
-10,000 Governmental funds report principal payments on long-term debt as expenditures.
+2,414,771 Governmental funds report principal payments on long-term debt as expenditures.
 However, in the government-wide financial statements, principal payments decrease long-term liabilities and the Statement of Activities is not affected.
-1,615,000 Governmental funds report interest payments on long-term debt as expenditures.
+1,665,000 Governmental funds report interest payments on long-term debt as expenditures.
 However, in the government-wide financial statements, interest is accrued on the long-term debt through fiscal year-end.
-(162,351) Governmental funds report bond proceeds as other financing sources.
+(102,484) Governmental funds report bond proceeds as other financing sources.
 However, in the government-wide financial statements, issued debt increases long-term liabilities in the Statement of Net Position.
-(4,460,000) Change in Net Position - Governmental Activities \$ 836,660
+(2,900,000) Change in Net Position - Governmental Activities \$ 1,240,251